Type to search

 10:30 a.m. – Find new perspective at Storm King Art Center

 Storm King Art Center, the gem of the Hudson Valley art scene, houses magnificent (and humongous) sculptures that are worth exploring at your leisure.
-The collection has featured work from Maya Lin, the lauded artist and creator of the Vietnam Veterans Memorial in Washington D.C., and many other notable artists.
-Set against the stunning backdrop of the Hudson Highlands, this art center is an ideal place to get a dose of culture while still enjoying the beauty of the area.
+The 500-acre sculpture park has a collection with featured works from Maya Lin, the lauded artist and creator of the Vietnam Veterans Memorial in Washington D.C., and many other notable artists.
+Set against the stunning backdrop of the Hudson Highlands and Schunnemunk Mountain, this art center is an ideal place to get a dose of culture while still enjoying the beauty of the area.

 1 Museum Road, Cornwall